Date Balls with Cashews

 Instructions

-• If using dates with pits, simply make a slit in them by slicing them down the middle longwise.
+• If using dates with pits, simply make a slit in them by slicing them down the middle lengthwise.
 They open easily and you can take the pit out.

-• Throw all ingredients into your food processor in no particular order and pulse until everything is well chopped
+• Add all ingredients into your food processor in no particular order and pulse until everything is well mixed

-• Remove and roll into bite sized energy bites/balls and store in your fridge or freezer for later!
+• Use a tbsp to scoop and roll them into bite sized energy bites/balls and store in your fridge for 5-7 days or freezer for up to 3 months!

 Did you make this recipe?Mention @The.Kitchen.Invitation or tag #TheKitchenInvitation!